The WildSeries Three Cranes Challenge

 The Early Bird is applicable to runners entry only in a bid to encourage more flexibility around how entry packages are put together.

-2019 Sees the introduction of the 2 day option.
+2019 Sees the introduction of the 2-day option.
 This will take place on the Saturday and Sunday.
-Entrants can chose either the 40km or 25km on the Saturday (this decision can be made at any time, even once you are out on course).
+Entrants can choose either the 40km or 25km on Saturday (this decision can be made at any time, even once you are out on course).
 Sunday is 23km.

 Entrants can opt for either the fully inclusive full race package, OR they can put together their own race package to suit their individual requirements.
 Individual components do not necessarily need to be purchased at the same time.
 For example, if you wish to take advantage of the Early Bird or Grand Slam runners entry early on, you can then add accommodation at a later stage.